mmistakes/minimal-mistakes/about.md

 ---
+title: "About"
+author: "Abdul Rabbani"
+layout: single
+excerpt: "category Number Theory"
 permalink: /about/
-title: "About"
-excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
 last_modified_at: 2020-03-04T16:07:31-05:00
-toc: true
 ---

-This is a test About Page
+# Welcome

+My Name is Abdul Rabbani, I am a Scientist.
+I do Science things.
+If you are interested in my findings.
+Cool